BayMax0916/BayMax0916.github.io/_pages/about.md

 I have received over ten honors and awards, including the National Scholarship, Outstanding Graduate of Shaanxi Province, the Jiachi Yang Academician Scholarship and so on.
 In competitions, I have won ten provincial and higher-level awards.

 My research interests include 4-D millimeter-wave MIMO radar systems and sensing algorithms.
-I have published more than 10 papers and I have been involved in projects such as National Key R&D Program of China, Natural Science Foundation of China, and collaborations with Huawei and universities.
+I have published more than 10 papers and I have been involved in projects such as National Key R&D Program of China and Natural Science Foundation of China.

 # 📖 Educations